Cisco-Valentine/Xen/README.md

 Xen is a multi-purpose bot, with moderation capabilities!
 It has few commands centered around Pokétwo, which is a Pokémon bot.
 It also has utility commands and much more!
 Its main feature is to identify Pokémons spawned by Pokétwo.

+# Information
+Xen was made to help Pokétwo players, it will tell you what Pokémon spawned, along with many other feature.
+This will make sure you never have to use google to search for some Pokémon you might not know!
+Adding a automatic Shiny Hunt and Rare feature will make sure you never miss a rare Pokémon or your Shiny Hunt!

 # Rumors
 **I wanted to clear some rumors up!**